zalando-stups/documentation/components/taupage.rst

        erase_on_boot: false

 ..
 WARNING::
-   Volumes that are supposed to be re-used, regardless of the instance lifecycle, should be initialized in some other way out of this scope.
+   Volumes that are supposed to be re-used (and not follow the instance lifecycle) should be initialized in some other way, for ex., attaching it to another running instance and performing the required steps there only once.
    If the **erase_on_boot** flag is True it will always be initialized making this options a bit useless.

 notify_cfn: